-I’d like to say that this ‘Remake The Princess Bride?
-Inconceivable!’ article came as a bit of a shock, that some cunt actually having the audacity to even imagine remaking The Princess Bride is beyond belief.
-But i can’t say that, because it’s not a shock, it’s not beyond belief, because, as we all know, nothing is more sacred these days than corporations making profit.
+I’d like to say that this “Remake The Princess Bride?
+Inconceivable!” article came as a bit of a shock; i’d like to say that some twat actually having the audacity to even imagine remaking The Princess Bride is beyond belief; but i can’t say either.
+Because it’s not a shock and it’s not beyond belief.
+Because, as we all know, nothing is more sacred these days than corporations making profit.

 If the film industry thinks it can make a little bit of profit then they will shit all over everything that anyone loves, respects, admires and/or enjoys.
 The film industry, for the most part, does not care about quality, it’s nothing but a monster that continuously needs to consume anything and everything in its path to stay alive.
 But, at the end of the day, it only does this if you, the viewing public, keep feeding it.
 Ergo…